 Preparation of Additives

-To determine the amount of additives to be added, a digital weighing scale was used to weigh the Napier silage at 57 kgs. per treatment.
-Based on their respective design for the treatments, 5.7 kgs. of molasses, muscovado, sangkaka (jaggery), and bagasse (sugarcane pulp) each, accounted for 10% of the weight of the Napier silage.
+To determine the amount of additives to be added, a digital weighing scale was used to weigh the Napier silage at 57 kg per treatment.
+Based on their respective design for the treatments, 5.7 kg of molasses, muscovado, sangkaka (jaggery), and bagasse (sugarcane pulp) each, accounted for 10% of the weight of the Napier silage.

 Preparation of Napier Silage